hlandau/ncdocs/domain-names.md

 is not validly constructed.
 However, a resilient implementation will consider the domain to at least have the IP address (A record) of 192.0.2.1.
-This demonstrates a general principle in processing Domain Name Objects: semantic or form errors in an item should not penalize the processing of other items, and items which express multiple conceptual values should have as many of those values processed as possible.
+This demonstrates a general principle in processing Domain Name Objects: semantic or form errors in an item SHOULD NOT penalize the processing of other items, and items which express multiple conceptual values SHOULD have as many of those values processed as possible.

-Because errors should not cause processing to stop, the outcome of processing should not vary based on whether the erroneous values are leading or trailing with regard to the valid data.
+Because errors SHOULD NOT cause processing to stop, the outcome of processing SHOULD NOT vary based on whether the erroneous values are leading or trailing with regard to the valid data.

 Definition of Base64
 --------------------
 All references to base64 encoding in this document refer to the base64 encoding scheme described in RFC 4648.
 Base64 encoding and decoding MUST be performed as specified therein.
 Encoded base64 strings MUST be in canonical form as specified in RFC 4648 s.
 3.5.
 The standard alphabet shall be used, as described in RFC 4648 s.
 4. The "URL-safe" encoding MUST NOT be used.

 Previously Deprecated Item Types
 --------------------------------

 The following item types were already deprecated before this document.
-They remain deprecated.
+They remain deprecated and SHOULD NOT be used.

   - "fingerprint": This was used to express a certificate fingerprint for a service provided at a domain.
 It is deprecated in favour of the "tls" item type.